 Message from our President

-- And we donated 4,000 feminine hygiene products to Community Action to help fight period poverty.
+- And we donated over 47,000 feminine hygiene products to YWCA to help fight period poverty.

-This League year we will be continuing to heavily focus on civic engagement and community impact as it works towards our membership development, our organizational governance, and our sustainability:
+This League year we will be continuing to heavily focus on civic engagement and community impact as it works towards our membership development, our organizational governance, and our sustainability.
+We will also dig deeper into the community needs to see how we can help focus more on those needs.

-- We will challenge ourselves with tackling immediate impact projects that further our mission, expose our membership to other community partners, and tackle our issue area of addressing child welfare as impacted by community instability and violence.
+- We will challenge ourselves with tackling immediate impact projects that further our mission, expose our membership to other community partners, and tackle our issue area of women’s health.

 - We will continue our efforts to educate ourselves on diversity, equity, inclusion and belonging by exploring our weaknesses and have open and honest discussions.
 In addition, we will continue working diligently to dig into our policies to ensure that the work we do going forward is equitable and inclusive to all.